rokkro/tmat/README.md

 1. Tweets are placed in MongoDB databases.
 These databases contain collections, and these collections contain documents.
 2. A document will contain the Twitter API data, the Kairos API data, the Vader Sentiment data, and anything else that is inserted.
       A document is basically a JSON file, but in binary format - a <a href="https://docs.mongodb.com/manual/core/document/">BSON</a>.
-3. When a collection is marked as temporary, a single document is created with the value `"temp" : True`.
+3. When a collection is marked as temporary, a single document is created with the value `"t_temp" : True`.
       This makes it easier to delete a group of collections later using the "Manage Collections" menu later.
 4. MongoDB must be running to use most of the functions of this program.
-5. Do not modify, delete, or insert into the `local` or `admin` collections.
+5. Do not modify, delete, or insert into the `local` or `admin` collections unless you know what you're doing.

   #### Tweet Streaming:
  1. Tweepy is used as the Python module to interface with the Twitter API.